rjones-lf/iroha/docs/source/guides/libraries.rst

 There are two ways to get Iroha library for Android:

 #.
-Grab via Gradle (see details in a section `Importing the Library from jcenter`_)
+Grab via Gradle (see details in the section `Importing the Library from jcenter`_)

    .. code-block:: groovy

-   implementation jp.co.soramitsu.iroha.android:iroha-android-bindings:1.0
+       implementation 'jp.co.soramitsu.iroha.android:iroha-android-bindings:1.0'

 #.
 Compile the library on your own.